Electric Tea Kettle Reviews

 Which Is The Best?

 How to buy an electric tea kettle?
-I review five popular models: Adagio, West Bend, Russell Hobbs, Zojirushi and Breville.
+I review four popular brands: Adagio, West Bend, Zojirushi and Breville.

-When it comes to brewing tea, electric kettles are the wave of the future.
+When it comes to brewing tea, electric kettles are the future.
 They have been around since the early 20th century, but in recent years they have started to become more and more common.

 The chief advantage of an electric kettle over a stovetop model (read the buyer's guide!) is speed and energy efficiency.
 A good kettle can have your water boiling in just a few minutes, thus using less energy.